 - Any damage to the building, equipment or furnishings caused by persons attending the event.

 - Any required services that accrue from the reservation.

-- Enforcing UC Berkeley’s alcohol use policy and tobacco-free policy.
+- Enforcing UC Berkeley’s alcohol use policy (PDF) and tobacco-free policy.

 - Restoring the facilities to their original state after the event.

 - The College of Engineering is not responsible for items left on the premises by the organizer or guests.
 All goods and equipment must be removed from the premises immediately following the conclusion of the event.

 - The COE facilities office may, at its sole discretion, place additional requirements on your reservation, such as extra security for high-profile guests.